 Observing the last 10 minutes of usage helps the autoscaler:

 - Ensure that usage information collected from the instance group is stable.

-- Prevent behavior where an autoscaler continuously adds or remove instances at an excessive rate.
+- Prevent behavior where an autoscaler continuously adds or removes instances at an excessive rate.

-- Safely remove instances by determining that the smaller group size will be enough to support peak load from the last 10 minutes.
+- Safely remove instances by determining that the smaller group size is enough to support peak load from the last 10 minutes.